 CSU Family Medical Leave (FML)

-Under the CSU Family Medical Leave Policy (FML), you may take up to 12 weeks of unpaid leave, to care for a new child, or care for a seriously ill spouse, domestic partner, child or parent, or if you suffer a serious health problem.
+Under the CSU Family Medical Leave Policy (FML), you may take up to 12 weeks of unpaid leave, to care for a new child, or care for a seriously ill spouse, domestic partner, child, parent, parent-in-law, or grandparent or if you suffer a serious health problem.
 You must use your sick leave and vacation days first, as approved, before going on unpaid leave.

 The CSU FML incorporates both the Federal Family Medical Leave Act (FMLA) and California Family Rights Act (CFRA) leave entitlements and run concurrently.